by Ana Hoffman 131 comments

-My first order of the day was to ask some of the bloggers I know and respect why they do/don’t use paid advertising on their blogs.
+So I asked a few bloggers I know and respect why they did or didn’t use paid banner advertising on their blogs.

 Here’s what I found out.